DataCrawl-AI/datacrawl/README.md

 ## Features

 - Crawl web pages and extract links starting from a root URL recursively
+- Concurrent workers and custom delay
 - Handle relative and absolute URLs
 - Designed with simplicity in mind, making it easy to use and extend for various web crawling tasks
-- Set concurrent workers and custom delay

 ## Installation